mas-bandwidth/gafferongames/content/post/integration_basics.md

 If you have ever wondered how the physics simulation in a computer game works then this series of articles will explain it for you.
 I assume you are proficient with C++ and have a basic grasp of physics and mathematics.
 Nothing else will be required if you pay attention and study the example source code.

 A physics simulation works by making many small predictions based on the laws of physics.
-These predictions are actually quite simple, and basically boil down to something like "that the object is here, and is traveling this fast in that direction, so in a short amount of time it should be over there".
+These predictions are actually quite simple, and basically boil down to something like "the object is here, and is traveling this fast in that direction, so in a short amount of time it should be over there".
 We perform these predictions using a mathematical technique called integration.

 Exactly how to implement this integration is the subject of this article.